-The Company executed a mortality reinsurance transaction with Banner Life, L&G Group's US insurance company.
-This is the third such mortality deal with Banner Life following transactions in 2018 and 2019.
-Covered business added in 2020 includes Banner Life insurance policies issued in January to February 2014 (inclusive), May to December 2015 (inclusive) and 2020, increasing the total face amount of the mortality business to \$326bn.
-The deal provides further risk diversification against existing risks and another revenue stream.
-With this transaction, the Company takes on additional mortality, lapse and pandemic risk.
+The Company executed two new mortality reinsurance transactions with Banner Life, L&G Group's US insurance company.
+Covered business added in 2021 includes certain Banner Life insurance policies issued between 2000 and 2012 and 2021 new business, increasing the total face amount of the mortality business to \$442bn (2020: \$326bn).
+These deals provide further risk diversification against existing risks and another revenue stream.
+With these transactions, the Company takes on additional mortality, lapse and pandemic risk.
 The exposure to pandemic risk has been partially mitigated through a pandemic stop-loss reinsurance treaty with 3rd party reinsurers.